akang1997/spaRouter/README.md

 # spaRouter

-## a router system for single page app
+## a router system for single page app require jQuery

 src base on es6